DAJ8112/Summer25/README.md

 # Summer25
-Daily logs for my Summer Arc
+Daily logs for things I do in Summer.
+Main focus is on Consistency.

 21/5/25 :
   1. Revised SQL